-Ecoliteracy is about empowering creatives with a holistic context, language and values for this immense societal shift.
+Ecoliteracy is about empowering creatives with a holistic context, language and guiding integrated (ecosocial) principles for this immense societal shift.
 Ecoliteracy does not instrumentalise the arts but helps us appreciate that more Earth-aligned, life-sustaining cultures that endure, always cherish ecologically wise creative activity.
 This is how their creativity reminds their communities how to live well with others and the wider community of life.
 Why this is important?
 Well, it’s beyond humbling to reflect that 85% of the most biodiverse remaining regions in the world are tended by Indigenous peoples whose creativity fosters a skilful ecofluency that we all so desperately need to acquire.
 And ecoliteracy is not about appropriating others’ more ecofluent cultural practices, although they can inspire us greatly.
 No, ecoliteracy for our modern culture, if it is to endure, is more about slowing down to reflect how our heritage, our home places and most importantly our lived experience – and accrued spiritual learnings – might offer us the very wisdom we need to re-indigenise ourselves to live well with our places, other peoples and the wider community of life.

 Thus it has been a tremendous delight to get to know Navine’s work this summer and witness up close her great achievement in visualising, gathering and speaking our vitalising Earth Emotions.
 Especially as our emotions, as well as our rationality, must be employed to help us recognise and cultivate more empowering, compassionate behaviour, so we can more skilfully coordinate our actions for a better world.